Q. What is trauma?

 Q. How can I join the TICC?

-A. TICC membership is free.
+A. TICC membership is free and open to organizations in the central Texas area.
 To become a member please email TICC@austinchildguidance.org.

 Q. Where can I find more online resources?